What are my career options in Forensic Psychology with a Master's Degree in Psychology?

 A Master's Degree typically requires requires 2 years of graduate school to complete a master's thesis (research project).
 As a Master's Degree student you typically must pay tuition, and it is unlikely that you will receive a stipend as a Research Assistant or Teaching Assistant.
 A Master's degree tends to offer greater job opportunities and greater salary than a Bachelor’s degree, and also allows you to be licensed by a state to do certain activities (e.g., testing, therapy).
 Click here to read more about what a Master's degree in psychology offers.

-apa.org lists the yearly average income for a PhD in Clinical Psychology of $80,000.
+payscale.com lists the yearly average income for a Master's in Forensics at$59,000.

 Click here to read about important steps to a career in Forensic Psychology with a Master's Degree in Psychology.